oxen-io/libsession-util/docs/config-merge-logic.md

         "]": { "int1", "" }
 ```

-for the first client, with message hash "(hash125a)"; and
+for the first client, with message hash "(hash125b)"; and

 ```json
     ...
         "]": { "dictB": { "foo": "-" } }
 ```

-for the second client, with message hash "(hash125b)".
+for the second client, with message hash "(hash125a)".
+(Note that the second client's message sorts
+before the first client's message by virtual of having a "smaller" hash value).

 A client (which could be either of the publishers, or some third client) can resolve this by
 publishing an update with `seqno=126` that resolves the conflict; regardless of which client